 At inception of a contract, the Group assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of identified asset, the Group uses the definition of a lease in AASB 16.

-Notes to the financial statements for the year ended 30 June 2020 (Cont'd)
+Notes to the financial statements for the year ended 30 June 2021 (Cont'd)

-Policy applicable from 1 July 2019 (Cont'd)
+4.5 Leases (Cont'd)